The translation of this document is outdated.

 Centre within a month from the day when the decision on the

-impositions thereof has come into force.
+impositions thereof has come into effect.

 (4) If the decisions which are taken in accordance with